 The severity of an Ankle Sprain is dependent upon the number of ligaments injured, the more ligaments injured the more severe the sprain and subsequently, the longer the recovery.
 Most ankle sprains do not require surgery, however; if there is a Grade 3 complete tear surgery is recommended.

-Is it Safe to Walk on an Ankle Sprain?
+Is it OK to Walk on a Sprained Ankle?

 It is best to Rest an injury for two reasons; First, by getting off the injured limb you prevent further damage and Pain, Second, only after a few hours to days can you tell how severe the injury is.